 So what is the best fish to eat for health?
-Keep reading for 15 of the healthiest and most sustainable options, plus some healthy recipe ideas to fit a few more servings into your weekly menu.
+Keep reading for 15 of the healthiest and most sustainable options, perhaps as part of a pescatarian diet, plus some healthy recipe ideas to fit a few more servings into your weekly menu.

 Best Fish to Eat

 Mackerel is a type of saltwater fish that is well-known for its rich taste and flaky texture.
 In addition to being incredibly flavorful, mackerel is also loaded with omega-3 fatty acids, vitamin B12, selenium and niacin.

 Keep in mind that certain types are often high in mercury, including King mackerel.
 Atlantic mackerel, on the other hand, is a better and safer option to help keep your mercury consumption under control.